-Minor changes that need to be notified to the JTS (project's contact person) via eMS include:
+Minor changes need to be requested via eMS after consultation with the JTS (project's contact person) include:

-- Minor changes in activities with no budgetary implications; - Budget modifications that do not affect the basic purpose of the project; and the financial impact is limited to a transfer between items within the same budget heading including cancellation or introduction of an item, or a transfer between budget headings involving a variation of 15% or less of the amount originally entered (or as modified by addendum) under each relevant heading for eligible costs; - Change of address or phone/fax number and/or e-mail address; - Change of bank account; - Change of staff and key-experts (including all persons under Heading "Human Resources" and Heading "Other costs and external services" such as project managers, financial managers, coordinators, trainers, etc.); - Increase or decrease in numbers of equipment or unit prices without significant modification of requirements and without changes of the budget amount allocated for that budget item; - Change of the auditor (for partners located and registered in Russian Federation).
+- 1. Minor changes in activities with no budgetary implications; - 2.
+Budget modifications that do not affect the basic purpose of the project; and the financial impact is limited to a transfer between Budget Headings involving a variation of 15% or less of the amount originally entered (or as modified by addendum) under each relevant heading for eligible costs, or cancellation and introduction of new items and budget lines; - 3.
+Change of address or phone/fax number and/or e-mail address; - 4.
+Change of bank account; - 5.
+Change of staff and key-experts (including all persons under Heading "Human Resources" and Heading "Other costs and external services" such as project managers, financial managers, coordinators, trainers, etc.); - 6.
+Increase or decrease in numbers of equipment or unit prices without significant modification of requirements and without changes of the budget amount allocated for that budget item; - 7.
+Change of the auditor (for partners located and registered in Russian Federation).